ROWAN UNIVERSITY POLICY

 - The credits the student is enrolled in are at least 50% online.

 - Students who violate the on-campus residence requirements will be required to move into a residence hall and pay full room rent for the semester in which the violation occurs.
 Students who refuse to move onto the campus will be suspended from the University.

 - Students who wish to commute from the residence of their parents or legal guardians must live within a 40-mile radius of the institution and furnish a notarized statement of student residence confirming this.

 - In accordance with Board of Trustees Resolution #2013.06.17, waivers of the mandatory housing requirement may be made in the following circumstances:

 - The student petitions to live with a responsible adult other than a parent or guardian and this arrangement is determined to be more suitable to the student's needs for financial or other legitimate reasons based on documentation submitted by the student;

 - The student petitions to live independently in non-University Housing because he/she is responsible for the care of a child, family member or other dependent and the student submits documentation of these circumstances;

 - The student petitions to live in non-University Housing because he/she requires accommodations due to a documented disability or medical condition and the accommodation is not reasonably available within University Housing.

-VI.
 GENDER INCLUSIVE HOUSING POLICY